Cacti/plugin_routerconfigs/README.md

 * issue#62: Undefined variable 'result' when attempting to elevate during backup
 * issue#63: Ensure correct action icons are displayed
 * issue#64: Comparison between devices is not working as expected
+* issue#69: View Configuration is broken with recent file-based changes
 * feature#27: Improve Backup Directory Structure

 --- 1.3.4 ---